mscale92/jquery-workshop/README.md

-# jQuery Workshop!
+# jQuery Workshop #1
-*I have no witty tagline for this one...*

 ## Basic instructions
-* Every exercise should be done in a separate branch, branched off **master**.
+* Every exercise should be done in a separate branch.
+Always go back to **master** before creating a new branch.
-* Create a pull request for each completed exercise
 * Start with the basic skeleton provided to you, which consists of an `index.html` file and a `javascript` directory with `app.js`, as well as a `css` directory with `app.css`.
 * Add any new HTML to `index.html`, any new styles to `app.css` and any JavaScript/jQuery code to `app.js`.
-* **NOTE**: Even though there's a CSS file in there, nothing prevents you from using SASS if you wish :)

 ## Exercise 1: hiding/showing announcements
 * Add the following code to your HTML file: